 How to check if a car is category N

-What are the consequences of buying a Category N car by accident?
+What happens if I buy a category N car by accident?

 Can you repair a Category N car?